-HEALTH PROCESSING IN ISRAEL AND THE PALESTINIAN AUTHORITY
+HEALTH PROCESSING IN ISRAEL AND THE PALESTINIAN TERRITORIES

-This page provides information about health processing in Tel Aviv and a link to the list of approved doctors in Israel and the Palestinian Authority.
+This page provides information about health processing in Tel Aviv and a link to the list of approved doctors in Israel and the Palestinian Territories.

 The examinations must be conducted by Embassy Panel doctors only.